 Discussion: Think about the formation of courts in these jurisdictions.
 These are not states and, therefore, Congress must act to establish courts with jurisdiction over these protectorates.
 How do you feel about territories of the United States that are not represented in the Federal Government, but are subject to federal jurisdiction?

 - Some would argue that subjecting a jurisdiction to federal law without representation within the established government runs afoul of principles of democracy.
-The same argument applies for the District of Columbia, whose license tags read, “taxation without representation”.
+The same argument applies to the District of Columbia, whose license tags read, taxation without representation.
 Others would argue that protectorates lack the status of a state and the US Constitution is clear that only states are afforded federal representatives.